MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 Problem with NCP app loaded but crashing:
 Its a very hard one then its not possible connecting with SWD, must reboot in bootloader mode then SWD its working.

-For more info of current NCP[firmware files:](https://github.com/MattWestb/IKEA-TRADFRI-ICC-A-1-Modul/tree/master/Firmware).
+For more info of current NCP [firmware files:](https://github.com/MattWestb/IKEA-TRADFRI-ICC-A-1-Modul/tree/master/Firmware).

 #### Zigbee EmberZNet: ver 6.7.6.0: